Indian Institute of Management Calcutta: 7 Lakes Fest

 7 Lakes Fest is the inaugural college fest to be held in December 2020 combining the legacy of 28 years of Intaglio (Business Summit), Carpe Diem (Cultural Fest), and 7 Lakes Run (Sports).
 Spread over three days, 7 Lakes Fest is the most prominent college fest of the Indian Institute of Management, Calcutta.
 It provides a platform for participants from Indian institutes to come together and showcase their talent in business skills, music, dance, quizzing, sports, creativity, theatre, and literary events.

 Notable people

 Alumni

-IIM Calcutta has a 15,000+ strong alumni network who have taken up careers in Management, Academy, Public service, Social Service around the world and made significant impact in the chosen areas.
-Every year the institute hosts Golden and Silver jubilee reunion.
-Since 2011 the institute has been awarding a Distinguished Alumni Award to alumni who have made immense contributions in the fields of Management, Academy, Public service, Social Service.
+IIM Calcutta has a 15,000+ strong alumni network who have taken up careers in management, academy, public service, and social service around the world.
+Every year, the institute hosts Golden and Silver jubilee reunion.
+Since 2011, the institute has been awarding a Distinguished Alumni Award to alumni who have made "immense contributions" in the fields of management, academy, public service, social service.
 Notable alumni include Krishnamurthy Subramanian, Ajit Balakrishnan, Sunil Duggal, Ramachandra Guha, Indra Nooyi, Shyam Srinivasan, Amish Tripathi, Gopal Vittal and Swami Mukundananda.